 Important Tip: If you only want to use MFA for Office 365, don’t create an MFA provider in the Azure Management Portal.
 If you do, you will be redirected from Office 365 MFA to the paid version of MFA.

 Data loss is often a major concern for Office 365 users, as Microsoft’s backup policy does not guarantee complete and fast recovery of lost data.
 Even when data can be retrieved, the process is complex and retention policies are different for all applications included in the platform.
-Your best bet is to use a third-party tool such as the Office 365 Mailbox Backup Tool to protect your Office 365 data.
+Your best bet is to use expert recommended Office 365 Mailbox Backup Tool to protect your Office 365 data.

 There are several manuals that can help you create a culture of cybersecurity awareness that your employees can use from the moment you hire them.
 It will help you teach your staff to recognize phishing email attacks to avoid being hacked and secure Office 365 account from such attacks.